KonradIT/goprohero/README.md

 |           |             |            | Make it faster |
 |  |         |        |     Show camera data (H4)            |
 |  |  Show camera data (H3)  |        |       |

-###Features:

-* Material design
-* Big buttons
-* No waiting time for connection
-* HDR trigger with 4 types of bracketing levels, for Hero4 only
-* Trigger using volume rockers (up = record/take pic, down = stop)
-* Lots of settings
-* Profiles (action, indoor, cinematic)
-* HeroControl: notification with controls for the lockscreen, android wear, etc...
-* Android Wear watch app with controls and profiles
-* Android Auto support
-* Compatible with HERO2/HERO3 White, Silver and Black/HERO3+ Black and Silver/HERO4 Black and Silver
-* View camera status (pics left/taken, mode/submode, etc...) and the buttons will be overlayed depending on the camera's status
-* Myo armband compatible
-* CM SDK QuickSettings API support

-And more

-Hopefully the items of the to do list will be in the list above.

 Developed by Konrad Iturbe